 Bottle Cutting - What You Need To Know

-There are countless ways to cut or to break a glass bottle or jar and having tried them all I thought it was about time I shared my favourite method with you.
+There are countless ways to cut or break a glass bottle or jar and having tried them all I thought it was about time I shared my favourite method with you.
 This method is fool proof.
 Its quick and easy and leaves you with the cleanest cut.

-There are some more convoluted and elaborate methods out there for cutting glass bottles but you really don't need to be putting anything in the oven, blow torching anything, heating wire, string or putting bottles into freezers, so cast those ideas to one side.
+There are other more convoluted and elaborate methods out there for cutting glass bottles but you really don't need to be putting anything in the oven, blow torching anything, heating wire, string or putting bottles into freezers, so cast those ideas to one side.

 If you're reading this then I'm sure you have many intentions of what wonderful things you'll be doing with your recycled wine and beer bottles once you've cut them, but if you need some ideas I'll add some at the bottom of the article with which to inspire you.